Malocclusions in Dogs - When Teeth Are Misaligned

 What does occlusion mean?

-Flat-faced breeds (brachycephalics), such as Boxer Dogs, Shih-Tzus, Boston Terriers, and Lhasa Apsos, have “abnormal” bites that are recognized as being “normal” for their breed, where the lower jaw protrudes in front of the upper jaw and alters the above tooth-to-tooth relationships.
+Flat-faced breeds (brachycephalics), such as boxer dogs, shih-tzus, Boston terriers, and lhasa apsos, have “abnormal” bites that are recognized as being “normal” for their breed, where the lower jaw protrudes in front of the upper jaw and alters the above tooth-to-tooth relationships.

 What is malocclusion?

-Malocclusion refers to abnormal tooth alignment.
-There are two types of malocclusion: skeletal and dental.
 A skeletal malocclusion results when an abnormal jaw length creates a malalignment of the teeth.
-A dental malocclusion, or malposition, occurs when the upper and lower jaw lengths are considered normal but there may be one or more teeth that are out of normal alignment (malpositioned tooth/teeth).
+A dental malocclusion, or malposition, occurs when the upper and lower jaw lengths are considered normal, but there may be one or more teeth out of normal alignment (malpositioned tooth/teeth).

-When a dental or skeletal malocclusion causes trauma to other teeth or to the oral soft tissues, the condition is termed non-functional or traumatic and treatment is needed.
-Therapy options include:
+When a dental or skeletal malocclusion causes trauma to other teeth or to the oral soft tissues, the condition is termed non-functional or traumatic, and treatment is needed.
+Therapy options include extraction, moving the offending or offended tooth/teeth, or surgically creating additional space for the malpositioned tooth to occupy.

 What are some common forms of skeletal malocclusion?

 Mandibular distoclusion or Class 2 Malocclusion (MAL2).
-Also known as an overbite, overjet, overshot, and mandibular brachygnathism, it occurs when the lower jaw is shorter relative to the length of the he upper jaw.
-When the mouth is closed, the teeth of the lower jaw do not occlude (align normally) with their corresponding teeth in the upper jaw.
+Also known as an overbite, overjet, overshot, and mandibular brachygnathism, it occurs when the lower jaw is shorter relative to the length of the upper jaw.
+When the mouth is closed, the teeth of the lower jaw do not occlude (align normally) with the corresponding teeth in the upper jaw.
 There is a space between the upper and lower incisors when the mouth is closed and the lower incisors may traumatically contact the roof of the mouth behind the upper incisors.
 The upper premolars are aligned too far toward the nose compared to their counterparts in the lower jaws.

 Mandibular mesioclusion or Class 3 Malocclusion (MAL3).
 Also known as an underbite, undershot, reverse scissor bite, and mandibular prognathism.
-It occurs when the lower jaw is too long relative to the upper jaw and the lower teeth protrude in front of corresponding upper teeth.
-If the jaw length discrepancy is minimal, then the upper and lower incisor teeth may meet each other edge to edge resulting in an occlusion referred to as an even or level bite.
+It occurs when the lower jaw is too long relative to the upper jaw and the lower teeth protrude in front of the corresponding upper teeth.
+If the jaw length discrepancy is minimal, then the upper and lower incisor teeth may meet each other edge to edge, resulting in an occlusion referred to as an even or level bite.

-Maxillomandibular asymmetry.
-The asymmetry may occur in a number of different ways.
-It is important to keep in mind that there are 2 upper jaws and 2 lower jaws.
-All 4 jaws grow/develop independently.
-Therefore, asymmetry may occur in the lower and/or the upper jaws.
-When there is a length disparity between the right and left side it is referred to as a rostrocaudal asymmetry (upper and/or lower).
-When the asymmetry results in a lack of centering of the upper and lower jaws over each other causing a midline shift, then it is referred to as a side-to-side asymmetry.
-Finally, there may be an asymmetry that is exhibited as an abnormal (increased) space between the upper and lower jaws (may affect one or both sides) and is referred to as an open bite.
+Dog's teeth showing a skeletal malocclusion (maxillomandibular asymmetry).Maxillomandibular asymmetry.
+The asymmetry may occur in several different ways.
+It is important to keep in mind that there are two upper jaws and two lower jaws.
+All four jaws grow and develop independently.
+Therefore, asymmetry may occur in the lower and/or upper jaws.
+When there is a length disparity between the right and left sides, it is referred to as a rostrocaudal asymmetry (upper and/or lower).

 What are some common forms of dental malocclusion?